MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-cloud-protection-microsoft-defender-antivirus.md

 >[!WARNING]
 > Setting **-SubmitSamplesConsent** to `NeverSend` or `AlwaysPrompt` will lower the protection level of the device.
 In addition, setting it to `NeverSend` means that the [Block at First Sight](configure-block-at-first-sight-microsoft-defender-antivirus.md) feature of Microsoft Defender for Endpoint won't work.

-## Use Windows Management Instruction (WMI) to turn on cloud-delivered protection
+## Use Windows Management Instruction (WMI) to turn on cloud protection

 Use the [**Set** method of the **MSFT_MpPreference**](/previous-versions/windows/desktop/defender/set-msft-mppreference) class for the following properties: